Where Can Discipleship Ministers Find Good Bible Study Questions for Adults?

 For churches wanting a narrative, visual, or thematic approach, Bible Project offers group study guides and videos that explore biblical themes across the whole canon.
 The discussion questions can lean conceptual, so they may work best when paired with more grounded materials.

-There’s no shortage of Bible study content online—but quality questions that serve your people well are worth searching for.
+There's no shortage of Bible study content online-but Baptist-specific quality solutions that serve your people well are worth searching for.
 Whether you prefer a structured curriculum, a video-based guide, or a simple worksheet, the goal is the same: helping adults encounter God through His Word and live it out together.

 And sometimes, the best approach is blending a few resources.
-A teaching outline from Lifeway, a set of questions from StevesBibleQuestions.com, and a video walk through the lesson from Sunday School University can make for a rich, well-rounded session.
+A teaching outline from Lifeway, a set of questions from Steve's Bible Questions. and a video walk through the lesson from Sunday School University can make for a rich, well-rounded session.

 As always, pray through your choices.
 Know your people.
 And don't underestimate how God can use a single Spirit-led question to open someone's heart.